On Ramification Filtrations and p-adic Differential Equations, II: mixed characteristic case

-Another key ingredient is the amazing fact proved in \cite[Theorem~7.2]{AS-cond1} (and \cite[Corollary~4.12]{AS-cond2} in the logarithmic case) that $TS_{L/K, \psi}^a$ is finite and \emph{\'etale} over $A_K^{m+1}[0, |\pi_K|^a]$ if $a \geq b(L/K) -\epsilon$ for some $\epsilon > 0$, where $b(L/K)$ is the highest ramification break of $L/K$.
+(2) Since we have the problem with defining $\psi$, the morphism $\Pi:TS_{L/K, \psi}^a \to A_K^{m+1}[0, |\pi_K|^a]$ is only finite and \'etale if $a \geq b(L/K) -\epsilon$ for some $\epsilon > 0$.
+This is the only technical place we need to refer back to Abbes and Saito's approach: \cite[Theorem~7.2]{AS-cond1} (and \cite[Corollary~4.12]{AS-cond2} in the logarithmic case).
 This \'etaleness statement validates the construction of differential modules.
-The auxiliary \'etale locus given by $\epsilon$ enables us to find the exact loci where the intrinsic radii are maximal, and hence to identify the ramification break.
+The auxiliary \'etale locus given by $\epsilon$ enables us to find the exact loci where the intrinsic radii are maximal (or equivalently the loci where the differential module is trivial), and hence to identify the ramification break.

-Also, since $\psi$ fails to be a homomorphism, we have to study the generic radii of convergence over polydiscs instead of one dimensional discs; this makes essential use of the recent results on $p$-adic differential modules from \cite{KSK-me-pDE-TRP}.
+(3) Since $\psi$ fails to be a homomorphism, we have a minor technical issue when using differential modules.
+We have to study the generic radii of convergence over polydiscs instead of one dimensional discs (as did in \cite{Me-condI}); this makes essential use of the recent results on $p$-adic differential modules from \cite{KSK-me-pDE-TRP}.
 As a result, the proof of the logarithmic case is slightly more complicated and for $p=2$, we can only prove that Swan conductors lie in $\frac 12 \ZZ$ instead of in $\ZZ$.